Complete Guide to Skincare for Seniors: Dryness, Bruising

 Choose skincare products without harmful chemicals and unproven ingredients; this is particularly important for older individuals concerned about maintaining healthy skin.

-As we age, it is increasingly important that we take good care in maintaining healthy skin.
+As we age, it is increasingly important that we establish a daily skincare routine suited for older adults.
 Hydrating regularly and shielding it from direct sunlight can help minimize dryness, bruising, and other common concerns associated with our complexions.

-As a caregiver, you must ensure that your senior loved one has access to effective skin care products and that their routine remains efficient.
+As a caregiver, you must ensure that your senior loved one has access to effective skin care products and that their routine is taking anti-aging skincare steps.
 Furthermore, upgrading their skincare regimen every few years may be worthwhile to keep it current and effective.

 Sleep is also key in maintaining a healthy body and skin, helping the body recover and rejuvenate, which may help prevent premature signs of skin aging.